Gourmet Tea

 There are 2 primary types of gourmet tea:

-Traditionally, most high-end tea has been reserved to loose leaf types used with traditional brewing methods such as tea pots and gai wans.
-However, over the years tea bag technology has evolved and high end products such as compostable tea bag pyramids with mesh interwoven has become more mainstream.
-At Qiful Life, we tested each tea with all the different types of sachets available and chose the most appropriate one that best captures a loose leaf brewing experience.
+Traditionally, tea makers reserved most high-end tea for loose leaf types, using traditional brewing methods like tea pots and gai wans.
+Over the years, tea bag technology evolved, making high-end products like compostable tea bag pyramids with mesh interwoven more mainstream.
+At Qiful Life, we tested each tea with various sachets and chose the most suitable one to capture a loose leaf brewing experience.

-For many large leaf teas, sachets are not an option since this would require cutting the leaf.
-This results in loss of flavor and fragrance.
-The hardest tea to capture in pyramid sachets is green tea while Oolong and small leaf varieties are the easiest.
+For many large leaf teas, sachets don’t work because cutting the leaf reduces flavor and fragrance.
+Capturing green tea in pyramid sachets is the most challenging, while Oolong and small leaf varieties are the easiest.

 Where Can You Buy Gourmet Tea?